fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ![Google Analytics Organic Segment with-shadow](blog-dynamic-utm-segment.png "Google Analytics Organic Segment")

 The GA segment above creates a cohort of visitors that match both the historical and new values created by the dynamic UTM parameters.
+It is also possible to expand the functionality of this code and include an array of search engines and social media sites that could be categorized as “organic” and “social” respectively.
+A future follow-up blog post will explore potential advanced features.

 While we have talked a lot about Google Analytics, the changes above have an even bigger impact on other analytics tools like Segment and Mixpanel that out-of-the-box doesn’t categorize sources automatically and rely more heavily on UTM parameters.